Should I Become an Assessor?

-Get Work Experience
+Step 2: Get Work Experience

-Step 3: Get Professional Certification
+Step 3: Certification and License

 Several states require assessors to be licensed, but requirements vary.
-Some states grant a license to applicants who have taken required courses and others require applicants to take an exam after completing education and work experience requirements.
+Some states grant a license to applicants who have taken required courses, and other states require applicants to take an exam after completing education and work experience requirements.
 Many people in the field obtain both assessor and appraiser licenses.
 For states requiring assessors to obtain certification as appraisers, the Appraiser Qualifications Board (AQB) of the Appraisal Foundation offers coursework and examinations.
 Based upon courses and exams completed, postsecondary education and appraisal experience, the AQB confers trainee status and three levels of professional certification.
 These certifications may specify the maximum loan value or type of property an assessor is qualified to assess.

 Licenses and certificates typically need to be renewed after a certain period of time, requiring continuing education credits and a minimum number of hours on the job since the previous approval.
 The IAAO offers many instructional courses, workshops and forums for assessor training and continuing education.